DoctorRyner/dimension-gate/README.md

 # Instructions

-To start the Unity server click the *Player* button.
+To start the Unity server click the *Play* button.

 DimensionGate Websockets Server starts from the DimensionGateClient script which is placed on the *Core* object in the Scene hierarchy.